CloudLabsAI-Azure/Github-Copilot/Labfiles/Combined-Lab/Lab7.md

    ![](../../media/gc10.png)

    >**Note**: While running the cell, you may need to install the required packages and select the kernel.

+   >**Note** It is a good practice to review the code before accepting the suggestions.

 1. Type the below comments to load the data using the Copilot prompt.
 Press "enter" to get into the next line and review the suggestion, and press "tab" to accept the suggestion and click on **Run** button to execute the cell.